mdbdev/learn-mdb-dev/_workshops/index.md

 # Swift and iOS SDK

-The slides used in the presentation will be available [here](https://docs.google.com/presentation/d/1_vTXKi1zZiFiS5qOivxuIpG8jHzelac-JcQJu80MuBg/edit?usp=sharing).
+The slides used in the presentation will become available here.

 For a more in depth intro to Swift and iOS SDK, check out the [lesson one](/ios/lessons/1/) of our training program.